vidhikal16/vidhika-portfolio/finalprojectpart3.md

 Overall, it was a fun experience working on something very first time on building the visualizations on my own and using it to tell a story to the audience.
 The overall flow of finding the argument, understanding it, finding the right audience and them building a narrative to put across your thought.
 I got to understand the embedding of visualizations in a platform like Shorthand.
 I also got an idea about how useful and effective way it is use to visualizations to tell a story.

+### Further Improvement
+To improve this story further, I would put more efforts on the following areas:
+1. Focused and curated information on more narrowed down audience by presenting more visualizations focused on the audience
+2. Improve on the call to action - add more resources
+3. Make the visuals and color coding more consistent